cjska-team/Contest-Judging-System-for-KA/Client/README.md

 * `index.html` runs the main application.
 We name it `index.html` so one only has to visit the root of the `Client` folder in order to reach the application.
 * `contest.html` is used for viewing entries to a specific contest.
 * `entry.html` is used for viewing a specific entry.
-* `permissionDenied.html` is used for showing people that they're not judges a "Sorry!" message instead of `entry.html`.
 * `stylesheets` holds all of the CSS files for the application.
 * * `stylesheets/main.css` is the main CSS file for all HTML files.
 * `scripts` holds all of the JavaScript files for the application.